tjmcdono97/terraform_website_hosting_aws/README.md

 This project provides Terraform configurations to deploy a static website to AWS S3 and configure Cloudflare DNS.

-Check out the webpage at https://mayaunit148b.com/ # TODO: add correct address
+Check out the webpage at https://kcequineservices.com/

 ## Deployment Managed by Spacelift.io